ThePhD/sol2/docs/source/safety.rst

 ``SOL_ID_SIZE`` triggers the following change:
 	* If this is defined to a numeric value, it uses that numeric value for the number of bytes of input to be put into the error message blurb in standard tracebacks and ``chunkname`` descriptions for ``.script``/``.script_file`` usage.
 	* Defaults to the ``LUA_ID_SIZE`` macro if defined, or some basic internal value like 2048.

+``SOL_LUAJIT`` triggers the following change:
+	* Has sol2 expect LuaJIT, and all of its quirks.
+	* Turns on by default if the macro ``LUAJIT_VERSION`` is detected from including Lua headers without any work on your part.
+Can also be manually defined.

 .. _config-memory: